On This Page

-"Step out into the sun and explore Doctor's Cave Beach.
-January is an ideal time to visit Montego Bay.
+"Dive into crystal-clear waters around Montego Bay.
+February offers ideal underwater visibility.
 Relax on the sand and forget the world for a while."

 We built this guide using recent climate data, hotel price trends, and our own trips, so you can pick the right month without guesswork.